MathyouMB/Dusk-PlatformerGame/README.md

 <img src="https://i.imgur.com/LnudjI1.png" align="center">

-I made this when I was 13 or 14, the images in the current build are not the ones in the above screenshot, however all the assets are included.
-I made all the art assets too if that means anything.
+The images in the current build are not the ones in the above screenshot, however all the assets are included.
+The game was originally built in Visual Studio 2013.